-ForwardHealth implemented the MTM benefit in conjunction with the WPQC (Wisconsin Pharmacy Quality Collaborative).
+ForwardHealth implemented the MTM (Medication Therapy Management) benefit in conjunction with the WPQC (Wisconsin Pharmacy Quality Collaborative).
 The MTM benefit consists of CMR/A (Comprehensive Medication Review and Assessment) services, which are private consultations between a pharmacist and a member to review the member's drug regimen.
-The member must be approved by ForwardHealth as a patient who is at high-risk of experiencing medical complications due to his or her drug regimen to receive the CMR/A. The pharmacy requests approval to perform the CMR/A by calling the DAPO (Drug Authorization and Policy Override) Center.
+The member must be approved by ForwardHealth as a patient who is at https://distriction.org/linearizet/ of experiencing medical complications due to his or her drug regimen to receive the CMR/A. The pharmacy requests approval to perform the CMR/A by calling the DAPO (Drug Authorization and Policy Override) Center.
 In addition to Medicaid enrollment, WPQC certification is required to perform and receive reimbursement for CMR/A services.